 The two most common diagnostic tests for Lyme are the enzyme-linked immunosorbent assay (ELISA) and the Western blot.
 Both of these blood tests measure the presence of antibodies that form in your body if you are infected with Borrelia burgdorferi, the bacterium that causes Lyme.

 According to the International Lyme and Associated Diseases Society (ILADS), the tests are not always reliable to make a definitive diagnosis of Lyme.
 Both the ELISA and Western Blot are indirect tests, since they measure an antibody’s response to the infection, not the infection itself.
-However, it can take weeks to generate enough antibodies to be detected by these tests.
+It can take weeks to generate enough antibodies to be detected by these tests.
 As a result, a blood test may give false negative results even if you are infected with Lyme

 ELISA – This is the screening test used when Lyme disease is first suspected.
 It measures the levels of antibodies against Lyme bacteria.
 According to the Centers of Disease Control and Prevention, if the test proves negative for the antibodies, no further test is recommended.
 If the ELISA is positive or unclear, a second test is recommended to confirm the disease.
 However, the ELISA is falsely negative nearly 50% of the time.
 Sadly, many people are never tested beyond this point and are told they do not have Lyme disease when in fact they may be infected.